kimothokamau/kimothokamaublog/content/blog/bitcoin-introduction/index.md

 ---
 title: What is Bitcoin
 date: "2020-03-20T22:12:03.284Z"
-description: "A description of bitcoin, its origins, why it was created, how it works, what makes it a great investment, where to go for more information, the industries emerging around bitcoin and cryptocurrencies.
+description: "A compilation of resources that answers every question about bitcoin, its origins, why it was created, how it works, what makes it a great investment and where to go for more information.
 Plus use the comment section to ask anything you ever wanted to know but was afraid to ask"
 ---

 ## Introduction